 During their last European holiday they spent 48 hours in Edinburgh.
 They felt a special connection with Edinburgh and with Scotland.

 Their hiked up Arthur’s Seat, had a long, private afternoon tea at the Signet Library and loved these moments most from their entire trip.

 They also mentioned that they were hoping for a true partnership with the elopement photographer they choose.
-I knew we would be a perfect match then.
+I knew we would be a perfect match for them.
 And I knew I would love working with them.
-Nothing is more important for me in my job as a photographer than being friends with clients, not being just one more of the suppliers.
+Nothing is more important for me in my job as a photographer than being friends with clients.
+And not being just one more of the suppliers.
 I think this is the way that both clients and a wedding photographer can create unforgettable memories on a wedding day.